rashid262/Calculator/README.md

 # Calculator
-This is the first project in the journey of my Web Development.
+This is the first project when i started my computer science Engineering Degree.